 Is there a solution?
 You bet.

 Tools like Rebrandly can help.
 Its LinkGallery feature lets you create a URL and point it to a landing page with all your links.
-With this tool, you can send followers to multiple destinations with just one link—the one in your bio.
+With this tool, you can send followers to multiple destinations with just one Instagram bio link.

 Post Regularly on Instagram